City Unscripted

 How Can You Explore Vancouver Like a Local?

 Public transit makes car-free travel easy.
-I’ve spent whole days hopping the SkyTrain, the Expo Line over the Fraser River feels like its own tour.
+I have spent whole days hopping the SkyTrain.
+The Expo Line over the Fraser River feels like its own tour.
+Pair trains with the little False Creek ferries and short walks to cover a lot without a car.

-- Many attractions are open year round, but activities vary depending on the season.
+1. Many attractions are open year round, but activities shift by season.
+Check hours and highlights.

 Frequently Asked Questions